tidyverse/tidyverse.org/content/blog/scales-1-4-0/index.md

 ## Palettes

-Also palettes have been reworked this release to reflect more useful properties.
+Palettes have also been reworked in this release to include some useful properties.
 Palettes now come in one of two classes: 'pal_discrete' or 'pal_continuous'.

 <div class="highlight">